Restaurants in Lithuania

 Foreign restaurants in Lithuania.
 Top: kebab stall and a Chinese restaurant (marked by iconic red lanterns).
 Bottom line: Caucasian and Indian restaurants. ©Augustinas Žemaitis.

-Vegetarian, vegan, halal and kosher restaurants
+Vegetarian, vegan, halal, and kosher restaurants

-Given the small size of the local Muslim and Jewish communities, dedicated halal and kosher restaurants are very hard to come by and limited to Vilnius and Kaunas.
+Given the small size of the local Muslim and Jewish communities, dedicated halal and kosher restaurants are very hard to come by and are limited to Vilnius and Kaunas.

 Fine dining in Lithuania

-Before the 2010s, uber-expensive dining opportunities in Lithuania were generally limited to the restaurants of expensive hotels, aimed at the rich foreign visitors.
+Before the 2010s, uber-expensive dining opportunities in Lithuania were generally limited to the restaurants of expensive hotels, aimed at rich foreign visitors.
 However, in the 2010s, luxe dining really took off in Lithuania with many expensive restaurants opened in the main cities.

-The price for a similar meal in a fine dining place may be 10 times larger than that in a "common" restaurant.
-Many meals in such expensive restaurants may seem not worth the price for the uninitiated.
+The price for a similar meal in a fine dining place maybe 10 times larger than that in a "common" restaurant.
+Many meals in such expensive restaurants may seem not worth the price for the "uninitiated".

 Practical issues with Lithuanian restaurants

 Chain restaurants are more common in major cities although some of them, such as Charlie or Hesburger, are available in some minor towns as well.
-They are most easily found at or near shopping malls although some are at city centers.
-While most chain restaurants serve foreign cuisine, some (such as "Forto dvaras" and "Katpėdėlė") specialize in the Lithuanian cuisine.
+They are most easily found at or near shopping malls although some are in city centers.
+While most chain restaurants serve foreign cuisine, some (such as "Forto dvaras" and "Katpėdėlė") specialize in Lithuanian cuisine.

 Tipping is a foreign tradition.
 However, it has been introduced by the first Lithuanians who traveled to the West in the 1990s and now is very common in cities and resorts (but rare in smaller towns).
 There is no customary rate: some will leave 10%, others believe 20 euro cents is always enough.